Student Organization Policies and Procedures

 • Any other tasks available on InvolveMOUNT

-Taking on a leadership role in a student organization can be a rewarding experience that allows a student to develop leadership skills, gain confidence, build connections, and broaden their understanding of themselves and others.
-Student organizations rely on student leaders to fulfill their roles with passion and committment as they help determine the trajectory of the organization.
+Taking on a leadership role in a Student Organization (SO) can be a rewarding experience that allows a student to develop leadership skills, gain confidence, build connections, and broaden their understanding of themselves and others.
+Student organizations rely on student leaders to fulfill their roles with passion and commitment as they help determine the trajectory of the organization.

 While students are encouraged to expand their involvement at MWCC through student organization officer positions, students should consider the responsibilities of the various officer roles and make an informed decision before taking on any position.
 Below are the basic responsibilities of each officer role for all student organizations.
 These roles may differ slightly from organization to organization and from semester to semester depending on the dynamics of the officer/advisor/member relationships.
 Additionally, some organizations may add roles depending upon their individual needs.